-A fume hood expert can tell you how a filtered fume hood would affect your laboratory, your environment and your budget.
+A fume hood expert can tell you how a filtered fume hood would affect your laboratory, environment, and your budget.

-Labconco is a U.S. Green Building Council member, and Our Green Initiatives include planting a fume hood forest and our LEED program for environmental, energy efficient design.
+Labconco is a U.S. Green Building Council member.
+Our Green Initiatives include planting a fume hood forest and our LEED program for environmental, energy efficient design.
 See details